SBBotanicGarden-BiodiversityTeam/Intro_to_BioDiv_GitHub/Intro_to_git_GitHub_and_best_Practices _for_our_team.md

 ## What is git, GitHub, GitDesktop (or other version control system (VCS) GUI)

 **git** is an open source version control system (already on your Mac computers - needs to be installed on others).
-A version control system basically has a way to keep track of the changes made to files, who made them and why, and to be able to go back to that if needed.
+A version control system basically has a way to keep track of the changes made to files, who made them and why, and to be able to revert back to that if needed.
 It is used heavily by software developers but also helpful for us in bioinformatics where we are regularly updating and sharing code.

 **GitHub** You can think of it as the online *hub* or mother ship of where our groups code and set of instructions will live.
 You can `git clone` template repositories (GitHubs term for folder/directory) of code for projects to your local computer, edit them (say, changes needed for a new version of some program), then "push" the changes up to the mothership version where others on the team can approve changes and have them "merged" to mothership template.
 You can also just work on your repository directly in GitHub - which I recommend if you don't want to troubleshoot inevitable error messages.